-He said the company’s investment strategy focuses on real estate, subject to the investment limits set by the Insurance Authority.
+He said that the company’s investment strategy focuses on real estate, subject to the investment limits set by the Insurance Authority .
 “We are always looking for real estate investment opportunities that provide good and stable yield.”

-In his comments on the performance of the insurance sector in the country, Dr Al Dhaheri said, “The insurance market in the UAE is going through challenging times.
-The growth in 2018 was less than 1% compared to the double-digit growth rates in the past.
-While the market continues to be profitable, the pressure on pricing is becoming quite obvious as 62 companies in the UAE try to maintain their market share.
+In his comments on the performance of the insurance sector in the country, Dr Al Dhaheri said: “The insurance market in UAE is going through challenging times.
+The growth in 2018 was less than 1% compared to double digit growth rates in the past.
+While the market continues to be profitable, the pressure on pricing is becoming quite obvious as 62 companies in UAE try to maintain their market share.
 This will invariably lead to strains in profitability and we expect this to become evident sooner than later.”
-M